Vachenzo/checkio-task-x-o-referee/info/total.md

-They are moving in line front us!
-Oh, it's sweet target for our high-velocity gun.
+The enemy has lined up in our sights!
+Oh, this makes them a juicy target for our high-velocity gun.
-Maybe we need some line detection.
+We'll just have to set up the line detection.

-Tic-Tac-Toe, sometimes also known as Xs and Os, is a game for two players (X and O) who take turns marking the spaces in a 3×3 grid.
+Think back to the game Tic-Tac-Toe, sometimes also known as Xs and Os.
+This is a game for two players (X and O) who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three respective marks in a horizontal, vertical, or diagonal rows (NW-SE and NE-SW) wins the game.